-Kenneth P. Trevett is President and CEO of the Texas Biomedical Research Institute in San Antonio, Texas, beginning his duties there as of September 29, 2008.
-Texas Biomed (formerly known as the Southwest Foundation for Biomedical Research) was organized in l941 by founder Tom Slick and has since become one of the premier research institutes in the country.
+Kenneth P. Trevett is the Executive Director of Vaccine Development Center of San Antonio.
+He was previously the President and CEO of the Texas Biomedical Research Institute in San Antonio, Texas, beginning his duties there as of September 29, 2008.
+Texas Biomed (formerly known as the Southwest Foundation for Biomedical Research) was organized in 1941 by founder Tom Slick and has since become one of the premier research institutes in the country.
 It has a doctoral level staff of over 70 people and a total of 370 staff members.
 It has major scientific programs in genetics and virology/immunology, addressing a variety of conditions and illnesses including heart and circulatory disease, mental disorders, emerging infections, fetal development, diabetes, and obesity, to name just a few.

 Mr. Trevett has worked as a senior manager/administrator and legal counsel in biomedical research/education/clinical service institutions for 30 years.
 He began his work in this field in 1979 when he became Assistant Dean for Administration at the then new Tufts University School of Veterinary Medicine (Boston, MA).
 He subsequently has worked as Assistant to the Director and House Counsel at The Jackson Laboratory in Bar Harbor, Maine (1982-1989), the first General Counsel of the Dana-Farber Cancer Institute (l989-l996), Chief Operating Officer and General Counsel at the Schepens Eye Research Institute in Boston, MA (l996- 2001), and President and CEO of the Los Angeles Biomedical Research Institute (2001-2008).